Rasika-Deodhar/Udemy-MERN-E-commerce-from-scratch/README.md

 - creating models for different components - User, Product, Order
 - creating sample data by generating data seeder script
 - `bcryptjs` -> hiding passwords

+- seeder.js -> script to create and delete the data in the given Database.
+Parameters need to be provided while running the script which can be defined in package.json (data:import and data:destroy) which would help to determine which method in the script has to be called in.
+- adding route folder and adding a seperate router file for each model.
+Each model will have a different route in distinguished file which will be set in server script. -`express-async-handler` -> middleware for handling exceptions of async express routes and pass them to express handlers (from npm website)
+- run the server and check for data on api.
+- Intro to `Postman` and how can we call apis from there is explained (already know that)
+- `Custom Error Handler` - Changing default error message.
+Can throw via api condition.
+FOr other errors we can create an error middleware handling different error conditions.